YottaDB/YDBDoc/AdminOpsGuide/ipcresource.rst

      fuser <db-filename> | awk -F: '{if(length($NF))exit(1)}' && $ydb_dist/mupip set -noread_only -file <db-filename>

-* An instance has one journal pool, and, if a replicating instance, one receiver pool.
+* An instance has one journal pool, and, if a replicating instance, one receive pool.
 Note that you might run multiple instances on the same computer system.

 * For simple YottaDB operation (that is, no multisite replication), there is no journal pool or receive pool.